En Español (Spanish Version)

 The purpose of screening is early diagnosis and treatment.
 Screening tests are usually administered to people without current symptoms, but who may be at high risk for certain diseases or conditions.

-The US Preventive Services Task Force recommends that primary care doctors screen their adult patients for depression if they have a system in place to support these patients (eg, like case management or mental health treatment).
+The US Preventive Services Task Force recommends that primary care doctors screen their adult patients for depression if they have a system in place to support these patients (such as case management or mental health treatment).
 There are a number of different questionnaires to screen for depression.
 One example of screening is using two simple questions:

 - Over the past two weeks, have you felt down, depressed, or hopeless?